DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 you have left.

-**Hide Your Quests MCM** - I recommend to hide right away all quests you get right at the beginning except the main one, because you mustn't start Helgen Reborn quest right at the beginning (read Gameplay Guide for more information) and because The Sinister Seven quest isn’t the one where you go to objective, just hide it, quest givers will look for you when a time comes.
+**Hide Your Quests MCM** - I recommend to hide right away all quests you get right at the beginning except the main one (Unbound), because you mustn't start Helgen Reborn quest right at the beginning (read Gameplay Guide for more information) and because The Sinister Seven quest isn’t the one where you go to objective, just hide it, quest givers will look for you when a time comes and then you can unhide it.
 Tried to understand how to make the quest with Thalmor involved appear after you finish Diplomatic Immunity quest for immersiveness, but couldn't, will look at that later, so let it be this way - you heard about what is happening from elves when you were trying